Dr. Peter-Alexander Wacker

 - The anti-dumping proceedings against the solar industry in the USA, EU and China; their impact on WACKER; and corresponding courses of action

-- Progress with constructing the polysilicon production site at Charleston, Tennessee (USA)
+- Progress of construction at the polysilicon production site at Charleston, Tennessee (USA)

 - Performance of the share price

-The Supervisory Board discussed the WACKER Group’s plans for fiscal 2015 at its meeting of December 11, 2014.
-On that occasion, the Supervisory Board also dealt with medium-term corporate plans for 2015 to 2019, and discussed and approved the capital expenditure budget for 2015.
+The Supervisory Board discussed the WACKER Group’s plans for fiscal 2016 at its meeting of December 10, 2015.
+On that occasion, the Supervisory Board also dealt with medium-term corporate plans for the period 2016 – 2020.
+It also discussed and approved the capital-expenditure budget for 2016.

 Work in the Committees

 The Supervisory Board is assisted in its work by the committees it has constituted.
-WACKER’s Supervisory Board has created three committees – an Audit Committee, an Executive Committee, and a Mediation Committee (as per the German Co-Determination Act (MitbestG), Section 27, Subsection 3).
-With the exception of the Audit Committee, which is chaired by Dr. Bernd W. Voss, the Chairman of the Supervisory Board chairs the committees.
-For personal reasons, Dr. Voss was unable to perform this task in 2014.
-Therefore, the Supervisory Board elected Franz-Josef Kortüm, an independent Supervisory Board member, to stand in for Dr. Voss on the Audit Committee and to act as that committee’s chairman.
+WACKER’s Supervisory Board has created three committees – an Audit Committee, an Executive Committee, and a Mediation Committee (as per the German Co-Determination Act [MitbestG], Section 27, Subsection 3).
+With the exception of the Audit Committee, which is chaired by Franz-Josef Kortüm, the Chairman of the Supervisory Board, Dr. Peter-Alexander Wacker, chairs the committees.

 The Audit Committee met four times last year.
-Key aspects of its work included the audit of the annual financial statements of Wacker Chemie AG and the Group for 2013, and of the consolidated interim financial statements for the first half-year.
+Key aspects of its work included the audit of the annual financial statements of Wacker Chemie AG and the Group for 2014, and of the consolidated interim financial statements for the first half-year.
 It also discussed the consolidated quarterly reports and issues relating to risk management, compliance and auditing.
-Additionally, the Audit Committee awarded the auditing contract (including the focus of auditing) to the chosen auditors and submitted a proposal for the choice of auditors for 2014 to the full Supervisory Board.
+Additionally, the Audit Committee awarded the auditing contract (which included determining the focus of auditing) to the chosen auditors and submitted a proposal for the choice of auditors for 2015 to the full Supervisory Board.

-The Executive Committee convened twice in fiscal 2014, of which once by conference call.
-The committee’s discussions centered around personnel matters related to the Executive Board (compensation, goals and employment contracts) and the Supervisory Board (proposal of Dr. Andreas Biagosch as new Supervisory Board member).
+The Executive Committee convened twice in fiscal 2015.
+Its discussions centered around personnel matters related to the Executive Board (compensation, performance goals, changes in Board composition, and employment contracts).

 The Mediation Committee did not need to be convened last year.